jim10564/CS343-Backend/README.md

 Provides a backend REST API server for managing items in a larger inventory system.

 > IMPORTANT: This project is not intended for production enviornments.
-It was built as an educational exercise and is intended to serve as an educational example.
+> It was built as an educational exercise and is intended to serve as an educational
+> example.

 ## Using this image

+> ASPERATIONAL: This section is asperational.
+That means things probably don't work
+> exactly as described.
+This section is intended to describe how we expect the image
+> to be consumed once it is actually delivered to a container registry.

 To run an instance, let's assume you have a MongoDB container named mongo-for-backend running on network named network.mongo-for-backend.
 Let's also assume that the backend